 New puppies can be delightful, but they can quickly turn into adorable little monsters when they start to teeth.
 But why?
 What happens to your puppy during teething that makes them so destructive?

 The first set of teeth your puppy will get are commonly called milk teeth, but the technical term is deciduous teeth, meaning they are temporary.
-The term milk teeth is used because the presence of those sharp puppy teeth signals to the mom that she needs to start weaning her pups as nursing starts to become painful.
+The term milk teeth is used because the presence of those sharp puppy teeth signals to the mom that she needs to start weaning her pups as nursing starts to become painful for her.

 Teething happens in 3 stages:

 Throughout the process, your puppy’s mouth will be tender, and their jaws will be sore.
-Not only are teeth erupting through the surface of the gums, but the teeth below the surface move, making not just the gums but sometimes their whole jaw will hurt.
+Not only are teeth erupting through the surface of the gums, but the teeth below the surface move, making not just the gums but sometimes their whole jaw tender.

 Puppy Teething Chart